-I am a researcher and lecturer in the giCentre.
+I am a lecturer in the Department of Computer Science and part of the giCentre research group.
 I am interested in the design and application of information visualisation for presenting and helping make sense of data, particularly for data that are spatial and temporal.

 My work involves designing, creating and applying static information graphics (often map-based) and exploratory interactive techniques that facilitate exploratory visual analysis.
 I design and apply these techniques in a variety of application areas including insurance, population, human movement, animal movement and ecology.